ioshuoyuhao/APAN5560-HW1/README.md

-# Assignment 3: Image Generation - Generative Adversarial Networks
+# Assignment 4: Advanced Image Generation

 APAN 5560 Applied Generative AI

-This repository contains the FastAPI application with MNIST GAN for generating handwritten digits, built as part of Assignment 3
+This repository contains a FastAPI application with multiple generative AI models including Diffusion Models and Energy-Based Models (EBMs) for image generation on CIFAR-10 dataset, built as part of Assignment 4.

 ---